 Next we to determine protein in calories, then grams.

-1 x body weight in protein is a great place to start, unless your body composition is on the high side.
+1 x body weight in protein is a great place to start unless your body composition is on the high side.
 Then it’s good to use 1x lean body mass to start.
 Those who train with heavy loads and high intensity are going to need more protein than those who don’t.
-You determine your protein target in gram, multiply that by 4 calories per gram for protein, and you’ll get your protein calories.
+You determine your protein target in grams, multiply that by 4 calories per gram for protein, and you’ll get your protein calories.
 Subtract that from your total estimated calories for the day (TDEE) and you’ll have calories left for fat and carbs.
 Keep reading.

 Our example dude weighs 200 lbs.
 He’s not worried about body comp so we’re going to set his protein goal at 200 grams per day.
 We know that there are 4 calories per gram in protein, so he will be consuming 800 calories per day in protein.
 Got it?

 800 calories from protein.
 200 grams of protein.
 If our goal is 3,256 calories, we have 2,458 calories left to obtain from carbs and fat.
 Moving on…

 This isn’t that tough.
 We can either set our carbs and back into fat, or vice versa.
 I like the ETP rule of thumb of 100-125 grams of fat for a guy and 50-75 for a girl.
 Easy to remember.

 Choose your number for fat grams and multiply by 9 calories per gram for fat.
 That’s your fat calories.